Shr1mpTop/Singapore-Major-Fan-Consensus-Protocol/README.md

 ### Blockchain Interaction

--   **Smart Contract Functions**: The platform interacts with a custom betting smart contract deployed on Sepolia.
-Core functions include `bet(uint256 _teamId)` for placing bets and `getTeams()` for retrieving team data.
+- **Smart Contract Functions**: Our platform interacts with a community support smart contract deployed on Sepolia testnet.
+Core functions include `predict(uint256 _teamId)` for rallying behind teams and `getTeams()` for retrieving team data - all powered by free testnet credits.
--   **Event Listening**: The backend continuously monitors the blockchain using the Etherscan API, detecting new bet transactions in real-time and updating the database accordingly.
+- **Event Listening**: The backend continuously monitors blockchain activity using the Etherscan API, detecting new community support actions in real-time and celebrating participant contributions through database updates.
--   **Web3 Wallet Integration**: Users connect their MetaMask wallets via RainbowKit, allowing them to sign transactions directly from the browser.
+- **Web3 Wallet Integration**: Fans connect their MetaMask wallets via RainbowKit, experiencing seamless blockchain participation that feels as natural as traditional fan engagement platforms.

-### Real-Time Data Synchronization
+### Real-Time Community Updates

--   **Dual-Source Updates**: The database is updated both by a background thread that listens for blockchain events and by manual API calls triggered by the frontend after a successful transaction.
-This dual approach ensures data is up-to-date with minimal delay.
--   **Live Price Fetching**: The Dragon Lore price is fetched from a custom API (`buffotte.hezhili.online`) and converted from CNY to USD using the Frankfurter exchange rate API, ensuring that the "Prize Pool Power" visualization reflects current market values.
+- **Dual-Source Synchronization**: Our system updates community statistics both through blockchain event monitoring and immediate frontend triggers after successful support actions.
+This ensures fans see their contributions reflected instantly, celebrating every participant's impact.
+- **Live Weapon Price Data**: CS2 weapon prices are fetched from real-time market APIs and converted to USD, making the "Weapon Equivalents" feature both educational and culturally relevant - showing how testnet credits translate to real gaming economy values.

 ### Modern Frontend Patterns

 - **Type Safety**: TypeScript is used throughout the frontend, with strict type definitions for all API responses and component props.
 - **Data Fetching**: TanStack Query (React Query) is used for efficient data fetching, caching, and background updates with configurable refetch intervals.
 - **UI/UX**: Framer Motion provides smooth animations, while Radix UI components ensure accessible and robust UI elements.

 ---

-## Contributing
+## Join Our Mission

+This platform demonstrates how Web3 technology can unite gaming communities and empower developers to build meaningful connections between traditional gaming platforms like Steam and the blockchain ecosystem.
+We welcome contributions from:

+- **CS2 Players**: Share feedback on fan engagement features
+- **Web3 Developers**: Help us refine blockchain integration patterns
+- **Community Builders**: Suggest ways to strengthen player-developer collaboration

-This project is a demonstration of Web3 application development principles and is open to contributions.
-If you have ideas for improvements, new features, or bug fixes, please feel free to open an issue or submit a pull request.
+If you have ideas for improvements or want to join our mission, please open an issue or submit a pull request.

 ---

-## License
+## Educational Mission

-This project is developed as part of an academic course and is intended for educational purposes.
-Please refer to the license file for more details.
+This project serves as an educational bridge between gaming and blockchain communities.
+By using free Sepolia testnet credits, we eliminate financial barriers and create a risk-free environment where:

+- CS2 fans learn Web3 concepts through familiar team support mechanics
+- Web3 developers explore Steam ecosystem integration opportunities
+- Both communities collaborate on building the future of competitive gaming infrastructure

+All participation uses testnet resources - no real financial investment required.

 ---

-## Contact & Support
+## Community & Support

-For questions, feedback, or collaboration inquiries, please open an issue on this repository or contact the project maintainer.
+Questions about Web3 integration?
+Curious about Steam-blockchain bridges?
+Want to collaborate on CS2 community projects?

+Open an issue on this repository and join the conversation.
+Together, we're building connections that will help Web3 developers create more inclusive, engaging experiences for the global CS2 community.

 ---

-**Built with passion for the CS2 community and the future of decentralized applications.**
+**Built with dedication to unite CS2 players and Web3 developers in creating a thriving, collaborative gaming ecosystem.**

+**Every Sepolia credit shared represents a step toward a more connected, empowered community where gaming passion meets blockchain innovation.**